Plantagenet Of York

 Clarence, in what can only be described as a paranoic state of mind, convinced himself that his wife had been poisoned by a servant, Ankarette Twynho, who was promptly brought before the justices at Warwick.
 The unfortunate Ankarette Twynho was found guilty by a jury controlled by Clarence and hanged.
 It was reported that Clarence fed rumours that Edward was a bastard, the product of an illicit union between Duchess Cecily of York and an archer, Blaybourne and that he cast doubts on the validity of Edward's marriage to the queen, Elizabeth Woodville.
 His alarmed brother, the king, in retaliation and as a warning, had a member of Clarence's household, John Stacey, accused of witchcraft and executed.
 Clarence, outraged, appeared at the council chamber at Westminster where he insisted a priest read John Stacey's declaration of innocence.
 A simultaneous rising in Cambridgeshire was beleived to have been orchestrated by Clarence.
 Clearly having gone too far, Edward, his patience tried to the limit, accused him of going above the law when he hanged Ankarette Twynho and he was arrested on the orders of the king and conveyed to the Tower on a charge of high treason, where he languished for several months, the king being reluctant to act against his brother.

-On the 7th February 1478, sentence of death was however, passed and on the 18th February the sentence was carried out privately within the Tower, Clarence was then 28.
+On the 7th February 1478, sentence of death was however, passed and on the 18th February the sentence was carried out privately in the Tower of London, Clarence was then 28.
+The execution is traditionally said to have taken place in the within the Bowyer Tower.
 Tradition states that he met his death by being drowned in a butt of malmsey wine.
-His remains were conveyed to Tewkesbury Abbey in a barrel of malmsey, where he was buried beside his wife, Isabel Neville.
-His remains were later exhumed and showed no signs of beheading, the normal method of execution for the nobility at the time.
+His remains were conveyed to Tewkesbury Abbey in a where he was buried beside his wife, Isabel Neville.
+Remains believed to be his were later exhumed and showed no signs of beheading, the normal method of execution for the nobility at the time.